 Dornoch - Helmsdale

 Staying at: Helmsdale Harbour.
 This is not a campsite like the previous North Coast 500 accommodation suggestions, but a good spot for campervan overnight parking.
-You’ll have a sea view, with fresh water options nearby and be walking distance from a restaurant and supermarket!
+You’ll have a sea view, with fresh water options nearby and be within walking distance from a restaurant and supermarket!

 N 58.11505, W 3.65065